ianlopshire/go-async/README.md

 `Future` is the main primitive provided by `async`.

-`Future` easily embeds into custom future types, but `ErrFuture` and `ValueFuture` are included for convenience.
+`Future` easily embeds into custom future types.

 #### Custom Future